 Charleston is just a 40-minute drive down the road.
 This city of just over 135,000 people offers shopping and great venues to explore.

-Charleston is loaded with fun ways to spend a weekend.
-Take a boat tour to see the harbor and The Battery.
-The Battery is a seawall at the city's southern edge lined with gorgeous homes and panoramic views.
+Spend a weekend in Charleston by taking a boat tour to see the harbor and The Battery.
+The Battery is a seawall at the city's southern edge, with gorgeous homes and panoramic views.

 Visit the Aiken-Rhett House Museum for a close-up look at Antebellum life.
 Or check out the gorgeous flowers at Magnolia Plantation and Gardens.

-For the golfing enthusiast, there are over a dozen courses in the area.
-Golf with oceanside views at Kiawah Island Golf Resort or check out Dunes West Golf Club.
+For the golfing enthusiast, there are over a dozen courses in the area with ocean views at courses like Kiawah Island Golf Resort or Dunes West Golf Club.
 These well-groomed courses will make you feel like a pro!

 What's one of the biggest perks of living in Summerville?
 You can leave your house and be at the beach in about 30 minutes.
 This kind of convenience makes weekend getaways a breeze.

 While the Ashley River provides some waterfront views, the grander Atlantic Ocean is not that far away.
-When you crave the sandy shores, you can get there in a hurry.
-Start planning some getaways before you make the move!
+You can get there in a hurry when you crave the sandy shores.
+Start planning some getaways before you make a move!

 Folly Beach County Park has lifeguards, bathhouses, and free parking.
 It's an inexpensive way to take in some seaside beauty.
 There are plenty of motels and beach houses available to rent, too.

-At Sullivans Island, expect to see lots of stately old homes in this classic beach town.
+At Sullivans Island, expect to see many stately old homes in this classic beach town.
 Sullivans Island sits right at the opening of Charleston Harbor, making it very convenient to Summerville.